 Have we had massive fights and threatened divorce?
-No.
+Still no.

-Chay originally left his day job to come and work in my business.
-Our plan was to expand the business into an agency and bring in some more graphic designers, and Chay would be the office manager and also handle project management (because he is literally the most organised and productive person I have ever known).
+Chay originally left his day job to come and work at Flik Graphic Design.
+Our plan was to expand the business into a full-service agency and bring in some more graphic designers.
+Chay would be the office manager and also handle project management (because he is literally the most organised and productive person I have ever known).
 However it proved to be a lot harder than we expected because we quickly realised that my personal brand was so strong that all of my clients wanted to work with me directly.
 Chay found it virtually impossible to take over project management because my clients only wanted to communicate with me.
-It’s tough being loved so much! 😂
+It’s tough being loved so much! 😂 😂 😂

 Thankfully we had a backup plan!
 Before we started, we decided to do a 3 month trial and if things weren’t working out for whatever reason, Chay would go back to work or start his own business.
-I decided to have a look at businesses that were for sale.
-We weren’t even looking to buy a business at that point – I just wanted to get an idea of prices and options.
+I decided to have a look at businesses that were for sale just to see what kind of prices we’d be looking at if we decided to buy a business in future.
 We were considering the idea of a printing business because we’d both worked in the industry and it would pair well with my design business.
 Even just the work I was outsourcing through Flik Graphic Design was enough to keep a little printing business going!

-Now the business is doing really well.
-We each manage our own businesses but because there’s so much cross-over, we both work in each other’s businesses a lot.
+Now we have a business each, but because there’s so much cross-over, we both work in each other’s businesses a lot.
 I think having that really clear divide of each being in charge of our own business really helps a lot!
 We’re financially accountable to each other, but how we manage our time and our business is completely up to us.

 6 months in and we’re both happily working together.